Hi, I'm Arjun!

 Research

-I worked @ the Center for Novel Computing Heirarchies (CRNCH) in the TINKER Lab with Prof. Tom Conte and PhD student Austin Adams on quantum programming languages and compilers, and I will soon be joining Prof. John Kubiatowicz’ lab at Berkeley.
+I worked @ the Center for Novel Computing Heirarchies (CRNCH) in the TINKER Lab with Prof. Tom Conte and Austin Adams on quantum programming languages and compilers, and I will soon be joining Prof. John Kubiatowicz' lab at Berkeley.
+I also briefly worked with Prof. Aws Albarghouthi and Amanda Xu at UW Madison on parallelizing their synthesis-based peephole quantum circuit optimizer.

 Publications